opil/documentation/docs/admin/opil_server_tp.md

+#Introduction

+Welcome to Module's Installation & Administration Guide!

+Any feedback on this document is highly welcome, including bug reports, typos or stuff you think should be included but is not.
+Please send the feedback through email to: module@l4ms.eu.
+Thanks in advance!

 # From Scratch
 Currently we are recommending *NOT* to install this Task Planner from scratch.
 We are having a lot of dependencies (ROS, FIROS, Python Packages, ...) therefore we are focussing on the Docker deployment.
 A installation from scratch will follow soon.